 It’s quite possible that the device you’re surfing the web on is having some technical difficulties.
 To test this, try using the browser on a different device and see if the same results appear.

 PGMag states on their blog, “try visiting the site on another device, like your phone (connected to the same Wi-Fi network).
 If the site loads on your phone but not your computer, you can narrow down the problem to your PC.
 If the site doesn’t load on your phone when connected to Wi-Fi but loads when Wi-Fi is off, you’ll need to start digging around in your router’s settings—it’s possible the built-in security software, parental controls, firewall, or some other option is blocking your access.”

 There are also options on the problematic webpage, which states:

 These options give links, which will send you to the proper destination to run any diagnostics or check any connections.

-For inquiries with computer issues, call us at 1-800-620-5285.
+For computer-related inquiries, call us at 1-800-620-5285.
 Karls Technology is a nationwide computer service company with offices in many major cities.
 This blog post was brought to you from our staff at the Frisco Computer Repair Service, if you need computer repair in Frisco, TX please call or text the local office at (469) 299-9005.